ReverseControl/MuchPIR/README.md

 The latest version of the software this demo is based on has the following characteristics:

 ```
-Supported database size: > 10 Million Rows.
+     Supported table size: > 10 Million Rows.
-      Query Performance: under a minute.
+Query Compute Performance: under a minute.
+       Network Query Size:  From about 2 MB to less than 10 MB.
+(Depending on configuration.)
+        Query Result Size:  < 512 KB.
             Hardware Used: x86 architecture.
 (Tested on AMD 2nd Gen Epic Processor)
                  Security: >= 128 bits of quantum and classical security.
               Integration: Just a plug in to postgres.
            Encrypted data: Database/tables need no changes at all.
+       Cryptographic Keys: Every single query has a new private/public key pair.

 Highly optimized parallelized PIR query.
 ```